byui-cse/cse251-course/week11/prepare.md

 ## Threading using a class

 There are a few different ways you can use threads in Java.
 The first method is to create a class that is sub-classed from the Java Thread class.
-Here you override the `run()` method.
+Here you override the `run()` method.  **Thread.currentThread().getId()** returns the id of the current thread.
+These ids are random but not consistent for the life of the program while running.

 ```java
 class MyThread extends Thread {